Shy couplings, CAT(0) spaces, and the lion and man: From Brownian shy couplings to deterministic pursuit problems. From Brownian shy couplings to deterministic pursuit problems

-This section is devoted to the proof of Theorem \ref{thm:no-shy-coupling}.
-Consider a co-adapted coupling of reflecting Brownian motions \(X\) and \(Y\) in the bounded domain \(D\subseteq\Reals^d\) satisfying uniform exterior sphere and interior cone conditions. \citet{Saisho-1987} showed that the reflected Brownian motions can be realized by means of a Skorokhod transformation as strong solutions of stochastic differential equations driven by free Brownian motions.
-As discussed in Section \ref{sec:basic-tools}, we can use arguments embedded in the folklore of stochastic calculus, and stated explicitly in \citet{Emery-2005} and in \citet[Lemma 6]{Kendall-2009a}, to represent this coupling as
+This section is devoted to the proof of Theorem~\ref{thmno-shy-coupling}.
+Consider a co-adapted coupling of reflecting Brownian motions $X$ and $Y$ in the bounded domain $D\subseteq\Reals^d$ satisfying uniform exterior sphere and interior cone conditions. \citet{Saisho-1987} showed that the reflected Brownian motions can be realized by means of a Skorokhod transformation as strong solutions of stochastic differential equations driven by free Brownian motions.
+As discussed in Section~\ref{secbasic-tools}, we can use arguments embedded in the folklore of stochastic calculus, and stated explicitly in \citet{Emery-2005} and in \citeauthor{Kendall-2009a} [(\citeyear{Kendall-2009a}), Lemma 6], to represent this coupling as

-where \(A\) and \(B\) are independent \(d\)-dimensional Brownian motions, and \(\mathbb{J}\), \(\mathbb{K}\) are predictable \((d\times d)\)-matrix processes such that
+where $A$ and $B$ are independent $d$-dimensional Brownian motions, and $\mathbb{J}$, $\mathbb{K}$ are predictable $(d\times d)$-matrix processes such that

-Here \(L^X\) and \(L^Y\) are the local times of \(X\) and \(Y\) on the boundary.
+Here $L^X$ and $L^Y$ are the local times of $X$ and $Y$ on the boundary.\vadjust{\goodbreak}

-The advantage of this explicit representation of the coupling is that we can track what happens to \(X\) and \(Y\) when we modify the Brownian motion \(B\) by adding a drift.
-We will see that the effect of adding a very heavy drift based on the vectorfield \(\chi(X, Y)\) will be to convert \eqref{j22.1}-\eqref{eq:coadaptedBM} into a stochastic approximation of the deterministic Lion and Man pursuit--evasion equations \eqref{eq:deterministic-skorokhod} over a short time-scale.
+The advantage of this explicit representation of the coupling is that we can track what happens to $X$ and $Y$ when we modify the Brownian motion $B$ by adding a drift.
+We will see that the effect of adding a very heavy drift based on the vector field $\chi(X, Y)$ will be to convert \eqref{j221} and \eqref{eqcoadaptedBM} into a stochastic approximation of the deterministic Lion and Man pursuit--evasion equations \eqref{eqdeterministic-skorokhod} over a short time-scale.